 God, in the plain of Shinar, judged the perverse and rebellious unity, which natural man was using to exalt himself against God, and to make himself a name, to the end that there should be no dispersion.
 The diversity of nations was and remains the result of this judgment of God.
 By the presence of His Spirit on earth, God has established a precious unity.
 Man, by his sin, has destroyed it; divisions and sects have taken the place of that unity.
 Let us place, according to Mr. M., the result of the judgment of God on a level with the sin of man, and let us keep both, as being equally His will.
 For what is the history of which Mr. M. speaks?
 By His power Jehovah confounded the folly of man; and the diversity, the confusion of tongues, which stamped upon it the name of Babel, recalls the judgment of God.
 The Holy Ghost finds men in this state.
 For a long period, one race alone worshipped Jehovah, the praises of whom rose up to Him in one language only, praises limited even by the restriction of the blessing which united round an earthly temple, a people who were not allowed to penetrate the veil, which hid their God from them.
 A perfect and eternal redemption has been accomplished, and

-| Pages 35, 36.
+¦ Pages 35, 36.

-| Page 36.
+¦ Page 36

 {165}